Eddie-Burbank/DildoFox-Vaniila/README.md

 A few things like the updater.exe and pingsender.exe have been removed from the default FireFox package.

 The configuration files are included in sourcecode.zip file you will get when downloading DildoFox from my GitHub page.
-Feel free to have a look at the Settings and add, remove or change these as you see fit.
-Included in .zip package is also an optional extra user.js file.
-Unlike the .cfg file where the settings are kept place, the user.js has a description of what all changes do to make for Easy editing.
-This file can be used on your own default FireFox browser installs with your own Extensions and settings easily by simply pasting the file into your Profiles folder.
-It is based on the ArkenFox Guide-lines with many extra configuration changes, but edited and re-written from scratch to make it more comprehensive and easier to read and understand.
+Feel free to have a look at the Settings and add, remove or change these based on your own threat model or as you see fit.

 A Note on Folders;